What is comparable wage?

-How many non-inmate staff will I have to hire to supervise inmates?
+How many non-incarcerated individual staff will I have to hire to supervise incarcerated individuals?

-Typically the ratio of non-inmate staff to inmates is one for each twenty inmates employed.
-All non-inmate staff will receive orientation training from the institution and receive institutional identification cards.
+Typically the ratio of non-incarcerated individual staff to incarcerated individuals is one for each twenty incarcerated individuals employed.
+All non-incarcerated individual staff will receive orientation training from the institution and receive institutional identification cards.

-How are inmate work hours and schedule determined?
+How are incarcerated individual work hours and schedule determined?

-The business owner and Warden will establish normal work hours and the days of the week that inmates will work.
+The business owner and Warden will establish normal work hours and the days of the week that incarcerated individuals will work.

 Yes.
-JVP inmate-employment is “at will” and as such is at the complete discretion of the employer, and may be lawfully terminated with or without cause.
+JVP incarcerated individual-employment is “at will” and as such is at the complete discretion of the employer, and may be lawfully terminated with or without cause.

 What type of space is available?

 Warehouse and classroom style space is available throughout California.
-Many spaces include loading docks, roll-up doors, adequate power loads, and inmate and staff restrooms.
+Many spaces include loading docks, roll-up doors, adequate power loads, and incarcerated individual and staff restrooms.

 Will I have private office space?

 Factory space includes private office space.
 Businesses can install computers, fax machines, private telephones, and internet access at their expense.